 A simple yet effective quick-fix; duct tape will help to temporarily repair any minor tears until you can sort out a permanent solution.
 It is cheap, easily carried and will come in excellent use whilst on your outdoor adventures.
-This Gorilla Handy Tape on our site is perfect for the job!

 These are removable waterproof groundsheets which are placed beneath or inside your tent to protect against getting dirt and damp.
 They can also prevent tearing.
 They are generally designed to match the dimensions of a specific tent, but some general use is possible.
 It’s a great way to add a level of comfort AND protection.
 Shop our footprints here.